Who we are

 - Responsible for one All Irish Second Level Unit

-- Responsible for the education provision St. Josephs Special School
+- Responsible for the education provision at St. Josephs Special School

 - Provide a range of Further Education & Training programmes and services